-Applicants to the Doctor of Pharmacy (PharmD) program are considered based on three key factors:
+For admission in September 2021 applicants to the Doctor of Pharmacy (PharmD) program are considered based on three key factors:

-- Academic performance
+- Academic Performance;

 - A sufficient number of offers of admission will be made in June to the top candidates to fill a class of approximately 240, while some remaining qualified candidates may be placed on a waiting list.